-'It was the stress of it all': St Heliers cafe owner suffers heart attack after ram raid
+'Everyone was in shock': St Heliers cafe owner suffers heart attack after ram raid

 "We have had meetings after meetings with the authorities but nothing seems to have changed."

 Auckland councillor for Ōrākei Desley Simpson said: "Miles was there at 5am cleaning up the mess and then tragically had a heart attack.
-It is just from the stress of it all.

 "Property damage is one thing but the associated stress these poor business owners are put through, as a result, is seriously physically harming innocent victims."